 I’ve had people who earn very good incomes but get paid infrequently throughout the year.
 So they may be expecting a quarterly payment, a big check, and by the time the end of that quarter rolls around, they are cash poor.
 They may be expecting $300,000 to come at the end of the quarter, but right now they don’t have $300 in their pocket.
 There are insurance executives who get paid twice or three or four times a year.
 A lot of brokers in some industries have to wait for their income.

-We’ve had doctors who are not affiliated with a hospital and they’ve had to go out of pocket for certain drugs, like chemotherapy drugs, and they’re waiting for reimbursement and it takes a long time.
+We’ve had doctors with independent practices who don't have the backing of a big hospital and they’ve had to go out of pocket for certain drugs, like chemotherapy drugs, and they’re waiting for reimbursement and it takes a long time.
 And they could be in the hole for 6 figures and need to make payroll.
 And they don’t want anybody to know.
 They know the money is coming in, so they get a short term loan.

 I would say as many women pawn as men.
 We have all kinds of people who pawn.
 And all sorts of professions.
 People in government, people who are business owners.
 Our customers are working people, professional people who need some cash.